-- When operating a standard motor, generally set the rated frequency of the motor to Pr.
+- · When operating a standard motor, generally set the rated frequency of the motor to Pr.
 3 Base frequency.
 When running the motor using commercial power supply-inverter switch-over operation, set Pr.
-3 to the same value as the power supply frequency. - If the frequency given on the motor rating plate is "60Hz" only, always set to "60Hz".
-It may result in an inverter trip due to overload.

-Special care must be taken when "1" (variable torque load) is set in Pr.
-14 Load pattern selection.

-When using the Mitsubishi Electric constant-torque motor, set Pr.
+3 to the same value as the power supply frequency. - If the frequency given on the motor rating plate is "50Hz" only, always set to "50Hz".
+Leaving the base frequency unchanged from "60Hz" may make the voltage too low and the torque insufficient.
+It may result in an inverter trip due to overload. - Special care must be taken when "1" (variable torque load) is set in Pr.
+14 Load pattern selection. - When using the Mitsubishi Electric constant-torque motor, set Pr.
 3 to 60Hz.